fbpx

 That said, I have watched every Super Bowl since Super Bowl 11.
 My most vivid memory of that game was Raider defensive backs Jack Tatum and Skip Thomas hitting Vikings receiver Sammy White so hard that White’s helmet flew 10 yards downfield.
 Most impressive was that White held on to the ball.
 I don’t remember Willie Brown’s interception return (forgive me, I was 6 years old).
 Otherwise, that might have made this list.
 Please note that this original list was made before Super Bowl 50.

-As always, I won’t base this list on the “That’s my favorite play because my team scored” kind of memories, but you sure can in the comments section!
+As always, I won’t base this list on the “That’s my favorite play because my team scored” formula, but you sure can in the comments section!
 Let’s get to it!

 10. Super Bowl 36

 Adam Vinatieri‘s winning field goal.
 The Rams came into the game as heavy favorites to collect their second straight title.
-The Patriots led 17-3 after three quarters, a Ty Law interception return for a score being a huge early turning point.
+The Patriots led 17-3 after three quarters.
+A Ty Law interception return for a score was an early turning point.
 The Rams scorching offense tied the score with 1:37 to go in the game, putting the pressure on Tom Brady to deliver.
-His 5 completions set up a 48-yard field goal attempt, which Vinatieri nailed.
+His five completions on the last drive set up a 48-yard field goal attempt, which Vinatieri nailed.

 I’m too young to remember Jim O’Brien’s winning FG in Super Bowl 5, but I certainly remember Scott Norwood’s miss in Super Bowl 25.
 Vinatieri’s kick was a yard longer than Norwood’s attempt, but AV had the advantage of kicking in the Superdome without wind gusts to push the ball wide.
 Still, a very exciting moment, as we all wondered if Super Bowl 36 would be the first to enter into overtime.